Ultraegern/kiwisdr-conf/README.md

 ```

 Now you can go to [https://kiwisdr.local/help](https://kiwisdr.local/help)
-> ℹ️ **Note:** The TLS cert is Self-Signed, so your browser may complain.
-That is normal.
+> ℹ️ **Note:** The TLS cert is Signed by KiwiCA.
+If you want the KiwiCA certificate run:
+>  `scp debian@kiwisdr.local:/etc/ssl/kiwisdr/ca/KiwiCA.pem ./`

 ### Customise
 Go to the [Admin Panel](https://kiwisdr.local/admin)